JazzFaye/olario-cop3330-assignment4part2/README.md

 ## 2Do List
 By: Jazz Faye Olario

+Note: I made the Pseudocode as a text file.
+It should be under the name "PseudoCode."

 ## Add New List
 To add New List you can either do the following:
 1. Click File and Then "New."